Launch Recite Me assistive technology

 Phase Transfer:

 For all children and young people with Education, Health and Care (EHC) plans in Early Years, Year 2 and Year 6 it is the local authority’s statutory duty (where a child/young person is not in an all through educational setting) to secure an appropriate placement for their next phase of education.
 In order to achieve this, we work with the parents/ carers and the appropriate future setting from when the child/young person is in Year 1 and 5.
-Read about how we do this in our phase transfer guide for parents and carers.

 Early Years to Primary